GabrielGrabalos/GabrielGrabalos/README.md

 ## 🚀 About Me

-I'm a technology enthusiast and passionate developertechnology enthusiast with a love for building amazing software.<br>
+I'm a technology enthusiast and passionate developer with a love for building amazing software to make my imagination come true.<br>
 I enjoy working on both front-end and back-end development and have experience with various programming languages and frameworks.<br>
 I love to explore the limits of programming and to discover new concepts, as well as creative ways of solving any given problem.